samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

     same thing I would not write different test cases.
   * Unauthenticated page load
     Expected: redirect to login page with correct query parameters to redirect back to previous page.
-* Ajax ressource loading (sub ressource loaded via Ajax like notes loaded on the client read page)
+* Ajax resource loading (sub resource loaded via Ajax like notes loaded on the client read page)
   * Authenticated load
-    * *Sub ressource data load is most often covered by the authenticated page load test so not necessary.*
+    * *Sub resource data load is most often covered by the authenticated page load test so not necessary.*
-    * Load sub ressource with different roles may be interesting if items returned in response body differ depending on the role of the logged-in user such as `userMutationRights` for instance.
+    * Load sub resource with different roles may be interesting if items returned in response body differ depending on the role of the logged-in user such as `userMutationRights` for instance.
       * Load with every different type of user role.
 Ideally and if well maintained, only the roles where there are changes can be tested, but I think it would make sense to test each role each time per default.
   * Unauthenticated load
     Expected: Correct status code (401) and login url in response body with correct query parameters that include url to the previous page.
-* Ajax ressource creation / modification / deletion
+* Ajax resource creation / modification / deletion
   * Authenticated creation / modification / deletion submission
     * User rights: creation / modification / deletion submit with each different user role as authenticated user would cover all cases.
-      1. As ressource owner (main ressource when creation) - non admin
+      1. As resource owner (main resource when creation) - non admin
-      2. As admin - non ressource owner
+      2. As admin - non resource owner
-      3. As non ressource owner - non admin
+      3. As non resource owner - non admin
       4. As any other user role that has a different expected behaviour and is relevant to test
     * Validation: as authorized user but invalid form submission (does not apply for deletion)
       1. With every different kind of possible validation error for each field